Appendix E — Appendix E: Dramatis Personae

 A field guide to the organisms that appear in this book.

-Ferroplasma acidiphilum - Habitat: Acidic, iron-rich environments; originally discovered in a bioreactor at a metallurgical plant in Tula, Russia - Metabolism: Iron oxidation (Fe\(^{2+}\) to Fe\(^{3+}\)); no cell wall, just a membrane - Claim to fame: May represent an accidentally preserved remnant of Earth’s earliest iron-based metabolism.
-Its proteins are unusually iron-rich, its metabolic pathways simple and centered on iron chemistry, and its lifestyle closely matches conditions in the microcavities of pyrite crystals on the early Earth.
-The metallurgical plant in Tula accidentally recreated iron-age conditions – and Ferroplasma was still there, running the same ancient chemistry. - Key citation: Golyshina et al. (2000) (Golyshina et al. 2000); Ferrer et al. (2007) (Ferrer et al. 2007) - Appears in: Chapter 3
+Ferroplasma acidiphilum - Habitat: Acidic, iron-rich environments; originally discovered in a bioreactor at a metallurgical plant in Tula, Russia - Metabolism: Iron oxidation (Fe\(^{2+}\) to Fe\(^{3+}\)); no cell wall, just a membrane - Claim to fame: Sometimes cited as a possible analog for early iron-based metabolism.
+Its proteins are unusually iron-rich and its metabolic pathways are centered on iron chemistry.
+Whether this reflects ancient features or convergent adaptation to modern acidic iron-rich environments is unresolved. - Key citation: Golyshina et al. (2000) (Golyshina et al. 2000); Ferrer et al. (2007) (Ferrer et al. 2007) - Appears in: Appendix C

-Candidatus Desulforudis audaxviator - Habitat: Fracture water in deep gold mines, South Africa, 2.8 km below the surface - Metabolism: Sulfate reduction with H\(_2\) (from radiolysis); fixes CO\(_2\) and N\(_2\) - Claim to fame: The most isolated organism known – dominant member of a single-species ecosystem sealed from the surface for at least 20 million years.
-Has no genes for oxygen use or defense. - Key citation: Chivian et al. (2008), Science (Chivian et al. 2008) - Appears in: Chapter 9
+Candidatus Desulforudis audaxviator - Habitat: Fracture water in deep gold mines, South Africa, 2.8 kilometers below the surface - Metabolism: Sulfate reduction with H\(_2\) (from radiolysis); fixes CO\(_2\) and N\(_2\) - Claim to fame: Among the most isolated organisms known – dominant member of a community (with ~25 other species) in fracture water sealed from the surface for millions of years.
+Carries minimal genes for oxygen defense (a lone superoxide dismutase but no catalase or peroxidase). - Key citation: Chivian et al. (2008), Science (Chivian et al. 2008) - Appears in: Chapter 9

 Synechococcus (and cyanobacteria generally) - Habitat: Oceans, freshwater, soil, hot springs – nearly everywhere light reaches - Metabolism: Oxygenic photosynthesis (H\(_2\)O as electron donor, CO\(_2\) fixation via Calvin cycle) - Claim to fame: Ancestors of all cyanobacteria caused the Great Oxidation Event ~2.4 Ga, the largest atmospheric transformation in Earth’s history.
 Every chloroplast descends from a captured cyanobacterium. - Key citation: Blankenship (2010), Plant Physiology (Blankenship 2010) - Appears in: Chapters 4, 5, 7

-Bacillus subtilis - Habitat: Soil, plant roots, biofilms - Metabolism: Aerobic heterotroph (versatile; also ferments) - Claim to fame: The most socially complex bacterium documented.
-Communicates via quorum sensing, forms biofilms, and under starvation activates a cannibalism circuit (SdpC toxin) that kills half the population to feed the survivors, delaying sporulation. - Key citation: Ellermeier et al. (2006), Journal of Bacteriology (Ellermeier et al. 2006) - Appears in: Chapter 6
+Bacillus subtilis - Habitat: Soil, plant roots, biofilms - Metabolism: Aerobic heterotroph (versatile; also ferments) - Claim to fame: Among the most socially complex bacteria documented.
+Communicates via quorum sensing, forms biofilms, and under starvation activates a cannibalism circuit (SdpC toxin) that kills a fraction of the population to feed the survivors, delaying sporulation. - Key citation: Ellermeier et al. (2006), Journal of Bacteriology (Ellermeier et al. 2006) - Appears in: Chapter 6

 Myxococcus xanthus - Habitat: Soil - Metabolism: Aerobic heterotroph (predatory) - Claim to fame: Hunts cooperatively in swarms, secreting lytic enzymes that kill prey.
 Under starvation, aggregates into multicellular fruiting bodies where most cells sacrifice themselves so a minority can sporulate.
 The most wolf-like bacterium known. - Key citation: Fiegna et al. (2006) (Fiegna et al. 2006) - Appears in: Chapter 6